eternalstorms/ESSSubtitledMenuItemView/README.md

 7) You can’t use my name or other marks to promote your products based on the code.
 8) If you agree to all of that, go ahead and download the source.
 Otherwise, don’t.

-# How To use ESSVideoShare
+# How To use ESSSubtitledMenuItemView

 It's very easy, and best explained in this sample Xcode project.